ngallagher/chero/README.md

 }
 ```

-A module is a class with the @Module annotation.
-They form the basis of the dependency injection
+The framework is built around the concept of modules and components.
+A module is a class with the @Module
+annotation.
+It forms the basis of the dependency injection
-framework by constraining the components that form the basis of the application.
-The basic constraint is
+framework by constraining the scope of the application.
+Scoping restricts the loading of components to
-that no component or module may exist outside the package the module it is declared in.
+the module package and its children.
 In addition to
-applying constraints to the scope of the application that act as factories that may provide components
+applying these constraints they act as component providers through methods declared with the
-via methods with the @Provides annotation.
-All other components are those classes with the @Component
+@Provides annotation.
+All other components are those classes within the module scope declared with
-annotation.
+the @Component annotation.
+The @Import annotation allows a module to expand the application scope
+by including a dependent module and its components.

 ```java
 @Path("/login")